 This applies not only for animals that are killed for their flesh, but also to the beings who are used in the egg- and dairy industry.
 For example, the male chicks of egg-laying hens are often killed within 24 hours after being born.
 Simply because they do not lay eggs and are therefore unable to serve the industry.

-Baby calves on dairy farms are seperated from their mothers shortly after being born.
+Baby calves on dairy farms are separated from their mothers shortly after being born.
 This is done due to the fact that their mothers milk needs to be sold to humans in order to gain the farm profit.
 Sadly, when born as a male, these babies are either killed in their early days or will be fattened up quickly to later be sold as veal.

 Often overlooked, is the fact that animal agriculture is responsible for 14% to 18% of green house gas emissions.
 That amount is partly a result of the meat production which has quadrupled since the 1960s.
 Unfortunetaly these numbers are expected to rise even more in the coming years, resulting in increased global warming, deforestation, water scarcity, species extinction, etc.